cloud-elements/devportal/docs/guides/formulasC2/reference.md

 ### Manual <img src="img/trigger-icon-manual.png" alt="Manual" class="inlineImage">

 Triggered via a manual API call to `POST /formulas/instances/:id/executions`.
 Manual triggers do not require any specific configuration.
 You can use formulas triggered manually as synchronous API calls.
-See [Use a Formula as an API Call](#build-template.html/#use-a-formula-as-an-api-call) for setup instructions.
+See [Formula as a Resource](faar.html) for setup instructions.

 To see a Scheduled trigger in action, see [Bulk Transfer CRM Data](examples.html#bulk-transfer-crm-data)